saman/vue-moment-jalaali/readme.md

 <span>{{ new Date() | moment "jYYYY/jM/jD HH:mm" }}</span>
 ```

-For more informations, usage and format, you can see these repositories:
+For more information, usage and format, you can see these repositories:
 * [vue-moment](https://github.com/brockpetrie/vue-moment)
 * [moment-jalaali](https://github.com/jalaali/moment-jalaali)